kshitizified/Data-Structures/README.md

 # Data-Structures
-This repository contains different data structures' implementation
+This repository contains different data structures' implementation in Java